-The Powerful Deep Squat: A Cure for Some Common Problems
+The Deep Squat: A Cure for Some Common Problems

-Been seeing a lot of poorly performed deep squats floating around YouTube lately.
-It seems a lot of teachers are playing Drill Sgt. pushing their students to go down far lower than what is safe or beneficial, without much guidance beyond, “Relax More, Sink More!”
+Been seeing a lot of poorly executed deep squats floating around lately.
+It seems a lot of teachers enjoy playing Drill Sgt. driving their students to go down lower than what is safe or beneficial, without much guidance beyond the usual, “Relax More, Sink More!”

-Your deep squat range is largely dependent on your individual body types, variances in flexibility, range of motion, and physical capabilities.
-Too many people are holding rigidly tense, and contorted postures with their deep squats for durations longer than they’re ready for or capable of handling safely.
-This eagerness could potentially lead to blown out knees, lower back injuries or more.
+The depth of your deep squat largely depens on individual body types, variances in flexibility, range of motion, and physical capabilities.
+Most students attempt to hold tensed and contorted postures while performing them for durations longer exceeding their skill level or utility.
+This could potentially lead to blown out knees, lower back injuries and more.

-Deep squats are one of the more practical, beneficial and powerful exercises you can do.
-They require no equipment (a small mirror for useful feedback), take up little space and can be done anywhere you have enough room to stand.
-They help to retain and preserve the all crucial hip flexion mobility for your entire life.
-However, if you don’t train them regularly, you will lose your ability to deep squat as the hip flexors will tighten and fuse with age.
+Deep squats are one of the most practical, beneficial and powerful exercises you can do.
+They require zero equipment (a small mirror for feedback), take little space and can effectively be done anywhere there is enough room to stand.
+They help to retain and preserve crucial hip flexion and mobility to improve your life.

-Properly executed deep squats build a “wrapping effect” around the knee joints by strengthening the quad tendons and the intercondylar notch to evenly distribute the load over a wider area, protecting them from damage.
+When properly executed, deep squats build a “wrapping effect” around the knees by strengthening the quad tendons and the intercondylar notch to evenly distribute the load over a wider area, protecting them from damage.
 They recruit and strengthen the Erector Spinae- the bundles of muscles and tendons of the posterior chain (back, glutes, hamstrings) making them assist in handling the workload.
 They build structural integrity and stamina by working the paraspinal muscles of the lower back along with the gluteal muscles to improve posture, which produces more strength and power.

 The goal is to avoid over-taxing the quadricep muscles by using the posterior chains equally.